 "So, there he was, a stranger in some distant land, on his way back from the local Dairy Queen with a copy of Russellʼs History of Western Philosophy tucked under one arm; all the while, munching on a cherry sundae parfait.
-He donned a faded pair of Leviʼs with a hole in one knee, plain open-collared short-sleeve shirt, tennies, no socks, and a single-stranded leather anklet while a few curly locks protruded from under his ball cap.
+He donned a faded pair of Leviʼs with a hole in one knee, plain open-collared shirt with sleeves rolled up, un-tucked, and Converse tennies ... no socks.
+He wore a single-stranded leather anklet while a few curly locks protruded from under his ball cap.
 Odd, how he must have appeared in this small prairie town which seemed to have gone back in time."

 "I aimed two inches above Tuckerʼs head with a little extra on the pitch so he couldnʼt tomahawk the ball.
 Sure enough, he was leaning towards the outside part of the plate.
 His head snapped back and his feet jerked out from underneath him.
 Down he went.
 I thought he was going to charge the mound; but instead, jumped up quickly, dusted himself off and dug in, more determined than ever.
 The last thing in the world to do next would be to throw a fastball, not in any location."